What is potassium?

-Potassium is a mineral and electrolyte.
-It is essential for all of your body’s functions.
-It helps nerves and muscles function properly, as well as moving nutrients and waste around cells.
+Potassium is a mineral and electrolyte, meaning it conducts electricity.
+It is essential for all of the body’s functions.
+It helps nerves, muscles and the heart to function properly, as well as moving nutrients and waste around cells.

 Potassium is essential for life.
-It allows your nerves to respond to stimulation and muscles to contract (tighten), including those in your heart.
-It also offsets the effect of sodium (present in table salt) in raising your blood pressure, and moves nutrients into cells and waste products out of cells.
+It allows the nerves to respond to stimulation and muscles to contract (tighten), including those in the heart.
+It also offsets the effect of sodium (present in table salt) in raising blood pressure, and moves nutrients into cells and waste products out of cells.

 If you have unusually high levels of potassium, you can feel weak and tired, feel nauseous and have an abnormal heart rhythm.

 Hyperkalaemia can be caused by kidney disease or taking medications that decrease the amount of potassium the body removes in the urine.